 The goal is to end the day with a compromise agreement that you each can live with that resolves all or some of the issues in dispute.

 Whilst some matters need to be litigated in the family courts because of the nature of the intractable dispute, most matters are amiable to alternate dispute resolution through a process called mediation.

-In a property matter, the courts order parties to attempt to settle their issues through mediation, prior to the matter being set down for Trial.
+In both parenting and property matters (except where inappropriate) the parties are required to attempt to settle their issues through mediation, prior to the matter being set down for Trial.

 You can make life easier by participating in a mediation, without going to Court.

 Why mediate?
 In 9/10 cases, Mediation is the best and most appropriate way to resolve your family law issues quickly and cost effectively.